-The John M. McKay Scholarships for Students with Disabilities Program is established to provide the option to attend a public school other than the one to which assigned, or to provide a scholarship to a private school of choice, for students with disabilities for whom:

-- (a) An Individual Educational Plan (IEP) has been written in accordance with rules of the State Board of Education; or - (b) A 504 Accommodation Plan has been issued under s.
-504 of the Rehabilitation Act of 1973.
-NOTE: Students with disabilities include K-12 students who are documented as having an intellectual disability; a speech impairment; a language impairment; a hearing impairment, including deafness; a visual impairment, including blindness; a dual sensory impairment; an orthopedic impairment; another health impairment; an emotional or behavioral disability; a specific learning disability, including, but not limited to, dyslexia, dyscalculia, or developmental aphasia; a traumatic brain injury; a developmental delay; or autism spectrum disorder.

-Public School McKay Scholarship Option:

-Pursuant to Section 1002.39(5), F.S., a student meeting the McKay eligibility requirements may choose to attend another public school in the student's school district or in an adjacent school district.
-In this case, the district McKay Scholarship Representative (name and contact information found on the School Choice website) must be contacted to discuss available public school options.
+- The John M. McKay Scholarships for Students with Disabilities Program Family Empowerment Scholarship for Students with Unique Abilities is established to provide the option to attend a public school other than the one to which assigned, or to provide a scholarship to a private school of choice, for students with disabilities for whom: - (a) An Individual Educational Plan (IEP) has been written in accordance with rules of the State Board of Education; or - (b) A 504 Accommodation Plan has been issued under Section 504 of the Rehabilitation Act of 1973.
+Doctor's Diagnosis that meets the criteria in statute.
+NOTE: Students with disabilities include K-12 students who are documented as having an intellectual disability; a speech impairment; a language impairment; a hearing impairment, including deafness; a visual impairment, including blindness; a dual sensory impairment; an orthopedic impairment; another health impairment; an emotional or behavioral disability; a specific learning disability, including, but not limited to, dyslexia, dyscalculia, or developmental aphasia; a traumatic brain injury; a developmental delay; or autism spectrum disorder. - Public School McKay Scholarship Option-Family Empowerment Scholarship for Students with Unique Abilities (FES-UA) Public School Option: - Pursuant to Section 1002.394(35), F.S., a student meeting the McKay FES-UA eligibility requirements may choose to attend another public school in the student's school district or in an adjacent school district.
+In this case, the district McKay Scholarship FES-UA Representative (name and contact information found on the School Choice website) must be contacted to discuss available public school options.
 Public school availability is determined by the school district and is based upon the following:

-• Program availability (determined by the student's IEP) at the requested school center.

-- Ability of parent to provide transportation for their child to and from the school of choice if the scholarship is awarded.
-(Transportation is the responsibility of the parent.) - Parent should also complete a District Request for Student Transfer form to state the use of McKay Scholarship within the Santa Rosa County School system - Document on the form the approval of the McKay Intent as well as alternate school choice - Verification of ESE program will be done by ESE Admin as well as affiliated program facilitator to determine appropriate services and/or supports in requested school - Verification submitted to designated Level Director for final approval of public school
+- Program availability (determined by the student's IEP) at the requested school center. - Ability of parent to provide transportation for their child to and from the school of choice if the scholarship is awarded.
+(Transportation is the responsibility of the parent.) - Parent should also complete a District Request for Student Transfer form to state the use of McKay Scholarship FES-UA within the Santa Rosa County School system. - Document on the form the approval of the McKay FES-UA Intent as well as alternate school choice. - Verification of ESE program will be done by ESE Admin as well as affiliated program facilitator to determine appropriate services and/or supports in requested school. - Verification submitted to designated Level Director for final approval of public school.